List of Rowan Dartington policies

 The best possible result will normally be determined in terms of the total consideration, being the price of the instrument and the costs of the transaction, those costs being all expenses incurred which are directly related to the execution of the order.
 However, there may be circumstances in which this is not the primary consideration.
 Where the instrument is illiquid or the size of the order unusual relative to the normal, then other factors may take precedence, although we will also have to use our judgement in assessing whether particular trading strategies may move the market (incur implicit costs).
 Alternatively, we may have to execute the order over the course of a number of working days in order to complete it.
 Likewise, the characteristics of an order may require us to transmit an order to a counterparty to execute on our behalf, rather than dealing directly with that counterparty (for example, orders in securities traded on overseas markets).

-In normal market conditions and for orders concerning liquid (i.e. frequently traded) UK equities, we will use its order management system to identify the best available terms by polling a variety of execution venues including the RSP network.
+In normal market conditions and for orders concerning liquid (i.e. frequently traded) UK equities, we will use our order management system to identify the best available terms by polling a variety of execution venues including the RSP network.
 Large or illiquid orders will be executed on a manual basis by our in-house dealing team.
-In such cases our dealers will source the best available terms by comparing the prices offered by a variety of market participants (including other regulated firms, Dark Pools and Multilateral Trading Facilities (MTF) with reference to market data.
+In such cases our dealers will source the best available terms by comparing the prices offered by a variety of market participants (including other regulated firms and MTFs) with reference to market data.

 Overseas/International Equities